The Best Website Builder for Authors: How to Create an Author Website

 But nowadays having a far-reaching author platform and an online presence is essential for reaching your readers, making yourself known, and essentially, selling more books.

-So while you can technically still be an author if you don’t have a website, creating one and being active online might be the key to your book marketing success.
+So while you can technically still be an author with just a creative writer resume… If you don’t have a website, creating one and being active online might be the key to your book marketing success.

 What makes a good author website?